 4.18.A - A racer may not leave the prescribed course unless ordered or permitted to do so by public authorities or a race official.
-In the case of mechanical problems, racers shall walk along the course to the finish line or use an approved shortcut to return to the finish line and report their DNF status to the timing official.
+In the case of mechanical problems, racers shall walk along the course to the finish line.
 In the case of medical emergencies, racers shall remain still and wait for a course marshal or medical help.